 Grandmaster Crandall has made numerous contributions to the field of martial arts.
 In 1985, after training extensively with the tonfa in Japan under Master Toguchi, Grandmaster Crandall produced the instructional video tape The Tonfa: An Extension of the Mind and Body.
 In 1986, he published a book by the same name.

 In the years following he wrote two more books, The Best Handbook to Secure Living (now out of print), and the American Eagle Style Instructional Textbook.
-The textbook is 324-pages in length and documents American Eagle Style including Basic Katas 1-3, Pal-Gwes 1-8, and 20 additional black belt katas (although more than 40 black belt katas exist in the style).
+The textbook is 410-pages in length and documents American Eagle Style including Basic Katas 1-3, Pal-Gwes 1-8, and 50 additional black belt katas.

 Published in 1985.
 30 min.